hannahmehravari/dissertation/glossary.md

 In this case, y′′t will have T−2 values.
 Then, we would model the “change in the changes” of the original data.
 In practice, it is almost never necessary to go beyond second-order differences.

+### Unit root tests
+One way to determine more objectively whether differencing is required is to use a unit root test.
+These are statistical hypothesis tests of stationarity that are designed for determining whether differencing is required.

+Kwiatkowski-Phillips-Schmidt-Shin (KPSS) test is one of these.
+In this test, the null hypothesis is that the data are stationary, and we look for evidence that the null hypothesis is false.
+Consequently, small p-values (e.g., less than 0.05) suggest that differencing is required.

+This process of using a sequence of KPSS tests to determine the appropriate number of first differences is carried out by the function [ndiffs()](http://alkaline-ml.com/pmdarima/1.5.1/modules/generated/pmdarima.arima.ndiffs.html).

 ## Other links: